maxmind/libmaxminddb/doc/libmaxminddb.md

 If `has_data` is true then you can look at the `data_type` member.

 The final parameter is a lookup path.
-The path consists of a set of strings representing either map keys (e.g, "city") or array indexes (e.g., "0", "1") to use in the lookup.
-This allow you to navigate a complex data structure.
-For example, given this example:
+The path consists of a set of strings representing either map keys (e.g, "city") or array indexes (e.g., "0", "1", "-1") to use in the lookup.

+Negative array indexes will be treated as an offset from the end of the array.
+For instance, "-1" refers to the last element of the array.

+The lookup path allows you to navigate a complex data structure.
+For example, given this data:

 ```js
 {